orgamiapps/orgamiappV1/MY_PROFILE_EVENTS_TESTING_GUIDE.md

 **Diagnosis**: Potential user ID mismatch or state synchronization issue.

 **Solution**:
-1. Check debug info panel for your User ID and Email
-2. Navigate to public profile and compare data
+1. Navigate to public profile and compare data
-3. Click Refresh in My Profile
+2. Click Refresh in My Profile
-4. If issue persists, log out and log back in
+3. If issue persists, log out and log back in

 ### Issue 3: Some Tabs Work, Others Don't
 **Diagnosis**: Specific Firebase query is failing.

 **Solution**:
-1. Run Diagnostics to see which query fails
-2. Check console for specific error messages
+1. Check console for specific error messages
-3. Verify Firebase indexes are set up (see below)
+2. Verify Firebase indexes are set up (see below)

 ### Issue 4: Events Appear After Refresh But Not on Initial Load
 **Diagnosis**: Timing/initialization issue.